-2.1.
-Marschak's value of information and Blackwell's condition for the informativeness of information structures
+2.1 Marschak's Value of Information and Blackwell's Condition on the informativeness of information structures

 The standard in economic valuation of information is Marschak's model (Marschak 1954, 1959).
-It evaluates information with the gain a decision maker can extract from it in a specific decision problem due to a change in his subjective probabilities for given environmental states.
-For simplicity, we restrict ourselves to a riskneutral decision maker, a finite number of environmental states S_s and alternative courses of actions A_a to choose from.
-When deciding about acquiring costly information like a market report, the decision maker has to value the information on a prior basis, i.e., without knowing its content (what the market report actually says).
-This is achieved by distinguishing between the information I (the report) and the signals I_i , representing alternative versions of its content which the decision maker believes to be possible (e.g., growing, stagnating or shrinking revenue for a very simple market report).
+It evaluates information with the gain a decision maker can extract from it in a specific decision problem due to a change in his subjective probabilities for the environmental states.
+For reasons of simplicity, we restrict ourselves to a risk neutral decision maker, a finite number of environmental states S_s and alternative courses of actions A_a to choose from.
+When deciding about acquiring costly information like a market report, the decision maker has to value the information on a prior basis, i.e. without knowing its content (what the market report actually says).
+This is achieved by distinguishing between the information I (the report) and the signals I_i , representing alternative versions of its content which the decision maker believes to be possible (e.g. growing, stagnating or shrinking revenue for a very simple market report).